bellash13/ChallengersTracker/README.md

 # ChallengersTracker
-This app will automatically list all participants to the CSharpChallenge, their projects and other important metadata
+This app will automatically track new participants to the CSharpChallenge, list them and their projects and extract other important metadata